All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dealing with judgment about your medical treatment is exhausting, and it can erode the very progress you're making.
 Here are some practical strategies for protecting yourself:

 • Be selective about who you tell.
-You are under no obligation to disclose your medication to anyone.
+You're under no obligation to disclose your medication to anyone.
 If someone asks about your weight loss, "I'm working with my doctor on it" is a complete answer.
 Share the specifics only with people you trust to be supportive.

 • Curate your social media.
 Unfollow or mute accounts that promote weight stigma, "natural" weight loss superiority, or anti-medication rhetoric.
 Follow accounts that discuss obesity medicine with nuance and compassion.
 What you consume online affects how you feel about yourself.

 • Connect with others on the same path.
-Online communities of people using GLP-1 medications can provide validation, practical advice, and the simple comfort of knowing you're not alone.
+Online communities of people using GLP-1 medications can provide validation, practical advice, and the simple comfort of knowing many people share this concern.
 Hearing someone else say "I felt guilty at first too, and here's how I worked through it" can be more helpful than any statistic.

 • Remember your why.
 You started this treatment for specific reasons.
 Maybe it was your health numbers.
 Maybe it was your quality of life.
 Maybe it was wanting to be active with your kids.
 Those reasons haven't changed just because someone made a comment at dinner.
 Come back to them when the noise gets loud.